Dan Evans (tennis): 2018: Return to tennis

 Evans returned from his drugs ban on 28 April 2018, having only started training again two months earlier, defeating compatriot Edward Corrie in the first round of qualifying in an ATP Challenger Tour event in Glasgow.
 He subsequently defeated Sam Barry to qualify for the main draw of the tournament, but lost in the first round to Lucas Miedler.

 Evans was not awarded a wildcard for the 2018 Wimbledon Championships.
 However, following victories in two pre-qualifying matches, Evans secured a wildcard entry to the main qualifying event.

-2019–2020: British No. 1, top 30 and Inaugural ATP Cup debut
+2019–2020: British No. 1, top 30 and Delray Beach final

 Evans reached the final of the 2019 Delray Beach Open, but lost to Radu Albot in a third-set tiebreaker.
 On 14 October 2019 he became Britain's number 1.

-Evans started the 2020 season by competing in the inaugural ATP Cup, and reached a new career-high of No. 33 on 13 January 2020.
-In February Evans stunned the seventh seed Andrey Rublev of Russia in the quarterfinals at the Dubai Tennis Championships in Dubai, U.A.E. to advance to the semis.
-Then in the last four he lost to the Greek player Stefanos Tsitsipas in straight sets.
-As a result of this, Evans' ranking rose to No. 28 in the world.
+He started the 2020 season by competing in the inaugural ATP Cup, and reached a new career-high of No. 33 on 13 January.
+Evans defeated seventh seed Andrey Rublev in the quarterfinals at the 2020 Dubai Tennis Championships, but lost in the last four to Stefanos Tsitsipas in straight sets.
+As a result of his performance at the tournament, his ranking rose to No. 28 in the world.

 Evans also reached the semifinals in Antwerp and Vienna, where he lost to Ugo Humbert and Lorenzo Sonego, respectively.

 He finished the year ranked No. 33 in the world.